akheron/wings-reverse/README.md

 $ ./target/debug/wings-reverse <wings-dir> <output-dir>
 ```

-## Notes on DosBox debugger
+## Notes on DOSBox debugger

-DosBox must be built with `./configure --enable-debug` or `--enable-debug=heavy`.
+DOSBox must be built with `./configure --enable-debug` or `--enable-debug=heavy`.
 The "heavy" debugger has more memory debugging features.
-Add the following to DosBox config to make it possible to step the debugger one
+Add the following to DOSBox config to make it possible to step the debugger one
 instruction at a time:

 ```